DetachHead/basedpyright/docs/installation/command-line-and-language-server.md

 basedpyright --help
 ```

-for instructions on how to use `basedpyright-langserver`, see the [IDE-specific instructions below](./ides.md).
+for instructions on how to use `basedpyright-langserver`, see the [IDE-specific instructions](./ides.md).